 Herbert Hoover NHS

 In 1874, Herbert Hoover was born in West Branch, Iowa.
 This NHS helps protect the small cottage he was born in.
-Hoover only lived in the cabin for the first three years of his life.
+Hoover only lived in the cabin for the first three years.
 After leaving, he never returned to live there again.
 However, in 1935, Hoover and his wife, Lou Henry, purchased and restored the old cabin.

 At this location, you will find three different places.
 You will find the Herbert Hoover National Historic Site (free), the Herbert Hoover Presidential Library (free), and the Herbert Hoover Museum (small fee required).